Guidelines & Advisories Development Process

 - Formal Review: 5–15+ stakeholders (e.g., subject matter experts, authorities having jurisdiction, government bodies, other regulatory bodies, representatives of industry groups)

 - General Consultation: Engineers and Geoscientists BC Advisory Groups and Divisions and other relevant technical groups

-- Council: approval to proceed with final reviews and publication based on the development and consultation process followed
+- Board: approval to proceed with final reviews and publication based on the development and consultation process followed

 - Final Reviews: editorial and legal

 - Design: formatting and branding

 - Publication: guidelines posted on the website, notification articles published in eNews and Innovation

 - Webinar: free webinar to introduce the key principles presented in the guidelines